What is Mesothelioma?

 Asbestos was widely used for decades.
 Thousands of workers in the building or trades profession, as well as others exposed at work or at home, are at risk for developing the disease.
 Learn more about who may be at risk…

 Many of the victims and families whose lives have been affected by asbestos exposure, mesothelioma or other asbestos-related diseases often do not know whether pursuing legal action is possible or worthwhile.
 Our legal team has met and worked with families from different backgrounds, and are able to investigate the source of asbestos exposure in cases where it may have occurred decades prior.

-The experienced lawyers at the Law Offices of Peter Angelos, P.C. can help you to understand your legal rights if you or a family member has been diagnosed with mesothelioma.
+The experienced lawyers at the Peter Angelos, P.C. can help you to understand your legal rights if you or a family member has been diagnosed with mesothelioma.

 If you or a loved one has been exposed to asbestos, or are suffering from mesothelioma or other asbestos-related diseases, our mesothelioma lawyers can help you pursue legal recourse to recover your damages.